cnio-bu/beyondcell/README.md

 conda create -n beyondcell
 # Activate the environment.
 conda activate beyondcell
-# Install Beyondcell package and dependencies.
+# Install beyondcell package and dependencies.
 mamba install -c bu_cnio r-beyondcell
 ```

 ## Results
-We have validated Beyondcell in a population of MCF7-AA cells exposed to 500nM
+We have validated beyondcell in a population of MCF7-AA cells exposed to 500nM
 of bortezomib and collected at different time points: t0 (before treatment),
 t12, t48, and t96 (72h treatment followed by drug wash and 24h of recovery)
 obtained from *Ben-David U, et al., Nature, 2018*.
 We integrated all four